Using Alcohol to Relieve Your Pain: What Are the Risks?

 Withdrawal from chronic alcohol use often increases pain sensitivity which could motivate some people to continue drinking or even increase their drinking to reverse withdrawal-related increases in pain.

-Prolonged, excessive alcohol exposure generates a painful small fiber peripheral neuropathy, the most common neurologic complication associated with alcoholism.
+Over time, alcohol misuse generates a painful small fiber peripheral neuropathy, the most common neurologic complication associated with alcohol use disorder.

 U.S. Department of Health and Human Services and U.S. Department of Agriculture.
 Dietary Guidelines for Americans, 2020–2025.
 9th ed.
 Washington, DC: U.S. Government Printing Office, 2020, p.
 29. Available at https://www.dietaryguidelines.gov/sites/default/files/2020-12/Dietary_Guidelines_for_Americans_2020-2025.pdf.
 Accessed January 6, 2021.